Pest Control

 • You have to be careful how you apply it.

-2. Make Use of a Grub Beater
+2. Make Use of a Grub Beater:

 You can use a grub beater!
-Looking at the label of a grub beater you will notice it has a picture of a grub.
-That does not look anything like the Japanese beetle but is in fact the larvae of the Japanese beetle.
+Looking at the label of a grub beater, you will notice it has a picture of a grub.
+That does not look anything like the Japanese beetle but is, in fact, the larvae of the Japanese beetle.

-So if you can control all the larvae before it hatches, you won’t have any of these Japanese beetles lurking in your gardens or surrounding environment.
-Also, the grub beater kills grubs all season long so it is advisable to apply this to the ground any time from spring through summer.
+Also, the grub beater kills grubs all season long, so it is advisable to apply this to the ground any time from spring through summer.

-3. Make Use of Systemic Insecticides
+3. Make Use of Systemic Insecticides:

-To apply this you mix it with water and pour it at the base of your shrub and it works through the system of the plant, killing the insect.
+To apply this, you mix it with water and pour it at the base of your shrub, and it works through the system of the plant, killing the insect.

 You have to spray three times, waiting seven to fourteen days between applications.
 You mix it with water and spray it on the tree or shrub.

-4. Make Use of Granules
+4. Make Use of Granules:

-It works through the system of the plant so you do not have to spray anything.
-This also is a less invasive way of doing things just like the other insecticides listed above.
+It works through the system of the plant, so you do not have to spray anything.
+This is also a less invasive way of doing things, just like the other insecticides listed above.

 • You put it on your plant on the ground